Before your next public event or speech, consult with PR

 Before a crisis consumes your company, contact Axia Public Relations.
 We can develop a crisis communication strategy to help you frame your messages in the best light.
 After a crisis, we will help to restore your reputation and get you back on track.
-For more information and tips, download our free ebook Managing Public Relations in a Crisis.
+For more information and tips, download our ebook Managing Public Relations in a Crisis.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter at @axiapr.